Ben-Kandel/Warmama-Stats/README.md

 Browse thousands of games, filter by specific gametypes, maps, and players, and get an in-depth view into each player's score, damage, accuracy, and more!

-This project is very much a work in progress.
-If you have any suggestions, please don't hesitate to contact me :)
+Everything is currently being re-written, you can look at the upgrade-everything branch to check it out.

 ## TODO